z-w123/ds-skills2-customizing-visualizations-with-matplotlib-lab-london-ds-skills-011519/README.md

-# Customizing Visualization with Matplotlib - Lab
+# Customizing Visualization with `matplotlib`
+## Objectives

+* Understand matplotlib plot structure for customizing plots.
+* Differentiate between absolute and relative plotting techniques.
+* Implement and tweak high level objects in matplotlib including figure and axes.

 ## Introduction

-This lab will give you a chance to practice generating some basic visualizations using the techniques learnt in the previous lesson.
+This lab requires you to draw some basic visualizations using the techniques learned in the previous lesson.

-## Objectives
-You will be able to:
-* Change styles and attributes for plotting objects in python to allow customisation
-* Customize plots with titles, labels and positioning

 Let's let's give you a head start by generating some data for you to plot: